umairadhlee786/Two-Site-Offfice-Network-/README.md

 # Two-Site-Offfice-Network
 A Cisco Packet tracer simulation of a two-site office network

 This project implements a secure and scalable network connecting a Branch and Headquarters (HQ) environment using Cisco Packet Tracer.
+Attached in the repository is the project implementation document and the downloadable packet tracer file.

 Overview